Bio

 Any was born in Curitiba, Brazil.
 There, she became an architect and urban planner.

-She's been a short-term resident artist at Red Lodge, Starworks, and Mendocino, and enjoys taking her pots on long road trips to wood firings all over the country.
+Outside of the studio, Any enjoys taking her pots on long road trips to wood firings around the country.
 Her passion project is Flash & Ash, a crowdsourced directory of wood kilns.
-She lives in Seattle.

 Any's name is pronounced |ˈə ˈniː |— it rhymes with bee:

-My art, like me, is at the same time rooted and reaching.
-By choice or by force, dissonance and convergence forged me—born into a conservative religious minority within dominant Catholic and African cultures, growing up with one language and living with another, being a citizen of two countries.
-I am touched by the heartache and the gift of having roots.
+My art, like me, is at once rooted and reaching.
+I was forged by dissonance and convergence, raised in a conservative community within the expansiveness of my native Brazil, growing up in one language and living in another, being a citizen of two countries.
+I am touched by the heartache and the gift of my history.

 My process is one of introspection and layers.
-I ask my work for assurance that one can, at the same time, exist alone and in a tribe, affirm agency and reconcile with mooring, hold incongruous truths and be made whole for it.
-In turn, I commit to believing it.
+I ask my work for assurance that one can exist alone and in a tribe, affirm agency while reconciling with mooring, and hold incongruous truths to be made whole.

 Résumé